-Deleting a word, a few words or a full sentence is

-the easiest way to alter a tape. the unnatural silence brought on by the deletion can be eliminated by splicing the tape and re-recording the altered conversation on a clean tape.
+Deleting a word, a few words or a full sentence is the easiest way to alter a tape.
+The unnatural silence brought on by the deletion can be eliminated by splicing the tape and re-recording the altered conversation on a clean tape.

-Disguising the splices can be done even without going through the expense of making a second recording.

-"I'd look for a room sound, like somebody moving a piece of paper or flipping the top of a Zippo lighter, which makes a definite clinking sound almost as loud as somebody's voice," Howe said.
+Disguising the splices can be done even without going through the expense of making a second recording ing a piece of paper or flipping the top of a Zippo lighter, which makes a definite clinking sound almost as loud as somebody's voice," Howe said.
 "I'd use that sound to cover up the splice.
 It interrupts the conversation in a very natural way."